LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 18 - View the parking details page.md

 >
 ```

-3. Register route for compontnt in `src/router/index.js`.
+3. Register route for component in `src/router/index.js`.

 ```js
 {